 This is a capstone course in which students integrate previous engineering design and science courses to design a project.
 These projects can be in the areas of environmental, geotechnical, structures, water resources, or transportation engineering.
 In the course, students cover the major areas of project development, such as problem definition, research, development and evaluation of design alternatives.
 Students also utilize project scheduling techniques and apply design standards and realistic constraints.
 Other topics covered include project management, effective team-working, engineering ethics, and computer aided design.
 Group design reports and individual oral presentations are required.
-Prerequisites: Two of these four: CIVL-4120, CIVL-4230, CIVL-4310, and CIVL-4510.
+Prerequisites: Minimum of two Civil Technical Electives.